INREBIC® (fedratinib) logo

 Eye problems, such as double or blurred vision or abnormal eye movements

-Call your healthcare provider if you experience rapid weight loss or weight loss that does not get better with treatment.
+Call your healthcare provider right away if you develop diarrhea, nausea, vomiting, and weight loss that does not get better with treatment.

 Hypothetical doctor taking the blood pressure of a hypothetical INREBIC® (fedratinib) patient with myelofibrosis